sprucelabsai/sprucebot-cli/README.md

 ### **M**ercury Commands ☿

-For emitting and listening to events in the digital and physical worlds. ⚡️
+For emitting and listening to events in the digital and physical worlds. ⚡️ Most these commands simply update `config/eventContract.ts`

 - `sb m create event` -_COMING SOON_- Introduce a new event into the system.
 Note: You'll need to define your event's payload and response body in `config/eventContract.ts` once this command is complete
   - `-n` `--name` - The name of the event, must start with your skill's slug i.e. `commerce:did-checkout`